Mindfulness and Grief: How to Cope With Loss

 A tiny practice for returning to the present

-When people are grieving, I often offer a practice that takes less than a minute.
+When people are grieving, a practice that takes less than a minute can help.

 Not because the minute fixes anything.